Kanjis is an icebreaker to warm up a team for a long meeting.

 A group of more than eight people is asked to watch a set of cards figuring Kanjis for one minute.
 The facilitator splits the group in half.

-The first group is sent outside of the room for roughly five minutes, and the members are asked to introduce themselves.
+Group A is sent outside of the room for roughly five minutes, and the members are asked to introduce themselves.

 What is happening?

-The first group usually finds it very difficult to identify the cards that were part of the first selection.
+Group B usually finds it very difficult to identify the cards that were part of the first selection.
 They could find some of them in their small pick, habitually, because one of the participants made an association with something meaningful.

 When we are asked the first rationale question, we only use the logical part of our brain and tend to activate limiting beliefs.
 People say things like: I don’t have a good memory, the cards don’t make any sense.
-Also, the group is asked to answer “as a group” which activates fears of being wrong and being judged by the others.
-The peer pressure shuts down some of those who prefer to remain silent instead of making a mistake.
+Also, the group is asked to answer “as a group” which activates fears of being wrong and being judged by others.
+Peer pressure shuts down some of those who prefer to remain silent instead of making a mistake.

-The words that we choose, as the facilitator or as participants, have a strong impact on the participants’ ability to engage fully and to access all their resources.
+The words that we choose, as the facilitator or as participants, have a strong impact on the participant’s ability to engage fully and to access all their resources.